spideruci/RIPR-framework/README.md

 **hashResult.csv:** contains CSV-formatted processed data.
-**0snakey.png:** demonstrates an example of localized RIPR analysis for a specific production class and test class for the Apache commons-text subject program.
+**0sankey.png:** demonstrates an example of localized RIPR analysis for a specific production class and test class for the Apache commons-text subject program.
 **everything directory:** This directory houses the raw data organization structure.
 Each compressed (zip) file within this directory encapsulates data pertaining to a specific mutation.
+More explanation is in the artifact package.

+In this scenario, we engage with 7 mutants, encompassing 12 passing and 11 failing mutation test runs.
+All mutants are killed, achieving an infection and propagation rate of 100%.
+The data can be reasoned through the Sankey diagram and corresponding CSV files.

 ## Raw Data Explanation